Add a project manually

 Step 8: Add photos or renderings (optional)

-Photos or renderings can be in JPEG (preferred), TIFF, or BMP formats.
+Photos or renderings can be uploaded in JPEG (preferred), TIFF, or BMP formats.

-1. Drag and drop the specification files on the designated area or select them using the File Explorer.
+1. Drag and drop the photos or renderings into the designated area, or select them using File Explorer.

 A photo record is created for each file uploaded.